thomascamminady/LeTourDataSet/README.md

 Data for the **Men's and Women's version** of the Tour de France.

+As of 2023, the data for Le Tour Femmes is available on the official [tour website](https://www.letourfemmes.fr/en).
+This data is now included as well.

 ## TL;DR
 If you use `pandas`, just get the data via: